hiro2233/nuttx/nuttx/tools/README.txt

   The mknulldeps.sh is a stub script that does essentially nothing.

-  NOTE:  The mk*deps.* files are undergoing change.  mkdeps.sh is a bash script that produces dependencies well for POSIX style hosts (e..g., Linux and Cygwin).
-It does not work well for mixed environments with a Windows toolchain running in a POSIX style environemnt (hence, the mknulldeps.sh script).
-And, of course, cannot be used in a Windows nativ environment.

-  [mkdeps.sh does have an option, --winpath, that purports to convert the dependencies generated by a Windows toolchain to POSIX format.
-  However, that is not being used and mostly likely does not cover all of the conversion cases.]

-  mkdeps.bat is a simple port of the bash script to run in a Windows command shell.
-However, it does not work well either because some of the common CFLAGS use characters like '=' which are transformed by the CMD.exe shell.
+  mkwindeps.sh is a version that creates dependencies using the Windows native toolchain.
+That generates Windows native paths in the dependency file.
+But the mkwindeps.sh uses cnvwindeps.c to convert the Windows paths to POSIX paths.
+This adds some time to the Windows dependency generation but is generally th best option available for that mixed environment of Cygwin with a native Windows GCC toolchain.

   mkdeps.c generates mkdeps (on Linux) or mkdeps.exe (on Windows).
   However, this verison is still under-development.
 It works well in